sebidchi/ft-quiz/README.md

 ## Client

 I used Cobra as described in the challenge.
 I did in a very simple way, not validating responses from the api apart from errors.
+I mean, I did not check the response status code.
+Sorry but I was lazy and spent a lot of time on this.
 I used a selector to avoid users to be able to introduce wrong responses and having to have extra errors checking.

 ## Monitoring/Observability